About Spider Apple Pops

 So to all my fellow decorating-inepts out there in the universe, these cake pops are for you.
 We will fake it till we make it and in the end it will actually still look like a perfectly creepy Halloween treat.

-tips & trips for these candy apple pops
+Notes & tips for these candy apple pops

 - To make these Halloween treats, make sure you have “medium” weight pop sticks.
 You can pick up some here: 6 inch pop sticks.